fmaa23/dynamical_complexity/README.md

 #### `Community`
 **Methods**:
 - _set_connection_: setting `Connection` class between modules by setting the weight and the delay of the connection
-- _set_connection_btw_modules_: setting the connection between each type of modules based on
+- _set_connection_btw_modules_: setting the connection between each type of modules based on the projection pattern (focal for excitatory-inhibitory, diffuse for inhibitory-exitatory and inhibitory-inhibitory).
 - _make_modular_small_world_: creating the small world network of by rewiring connections between exitatory modules using _try_rewiring_ method
 - _try_rewiring_: deciding whether the rewiring will take place or not based on random probability, if yes then the _rewire_ method will do the rewiring, if not the weight and the delay of the `Connection` will stay the same
 - _rewire_: rewiring the existing connection by assigning the new destination neuron with random neuron from other modules.